Positive Markov processes in Laplace duality: Introduction

 the subscript $x$ and superscript $y$ indicating the starting values of $X$ and $Y$.

-Liggett \cite{zbMATH03892344} and Ethier-Kurtz \cite{EthierKurtz} provide foundational treatments of how duality techniques are employed in the study of interacting particle systems and martingale problems.
-We refer the reader also to Jansen-Kurt's survey \cite{duality} and to Swart \cite{Swart} for accounts of the notion of duality and of its applications in the setting of Markov chains.
+Liggett \cite{zbMATH03892344} and Ethier-Kurtz \cite{EthierKurtz} provide foundational treatments of how duality techniques (in the sense of \eqref{eq:introHduality}) are employed in the study of interacting particle systems and martingale problems, see also \cite{zbMATH08044135}.
+We refer the reader to Jansen-Kurt's survey \cite{duality} and to Swart \cite{Swart} for general accounts of duality and its applications in the setting of Markov chains.
 In recent years, the theory of stochastic duality has seen substantial development, enriching both its structural foundations and range of applications.
-Notable advances include algebraic approaches, see Giardin{\`a} and Redig \cite{dualityliebook} and Sturm et al. \cite{zbMATH07279967}, and new duality relationships in discrete and continuous population models, see for instance Berzunza and Pardo \cite{arXiv:2009.11820}, Cordero et al. \cite{zbMATH07581733}, Foucart et al. \cite{FoMaMa2019,FoRivWi2024} and Gonz{\'a}lez Casanova et al. \cite{zbMATH07458586}.
+Notable advances include algebraic approaches, see Giardin{\`a} and Redig \cite{dualityliebook} and Sturm et al. \cite{zbMATH07279967}, and new duality relationships in discrete and continuous population models, see e.g. Berzunza and Pardo \cite{arXiv:2009.11820}, Cordero et al. \cite{zbMATH07581733}, Foucart et al. \cite{FoMaMa2019,FoRivWi2024} and Gonz{\'a}lez Casanova et al. \cite{zbMATH07458586}.

 A well-established setting is the so-called Siegmund duality in which the $H$ of \eqref{eq:introHduality} is defined on $[0,\infty]^2$ and given by the indicator function $H(x,y)=\mathbbm{1}_{\Delta}(x,y)$ with $\Delta:=\{(x,y)\in [0,\infty]^2: x\geq y\}$.
-For this $H$ it is a result of Siegmund \cite{MR0431386} that there exists a $[0,\infty]$-valued Markov process $Y$ in $H$-duality with a given Markov process $X$ provided the map $[0,\infty]\ni x\mapsto \mathbb{P}_x(X_t\geq y)$ is right-continuous and nondecreasing for all $y\in [0,\infty]$.
+For this $H$, it is a result of Siegmund \cite{MR0431386} that there exists a $[0,\infty]$-valued Markov process $Y$ in $H$-duality with a given Markov process $X$ provided the map $[0,\infty]\ni x\mapsto \mathbb{P}_x(X_t\geq y)$ is right-continuous and nondecreasing for all $y\in [0,\infty]$.
 When this last condition holds the process $X$ is said to be \textit{stochastically monotone}.

 Besides Siegmund duality, the framework of \textit{moment duality} has received a great deal of attention.
 The duality function $H$ is in this case defined on $[0,1]\times \mathbb{N}_0$ and given by $H(x,n)=x^n$.
 It is a setting that arises commonly in theoretical population genetics.
-A $[0,1]$-valued Wright-Fisher process for instance is in moment duality with the block-counting process of a Kingman coalescent.
+A $[0,1]$-valued Wright-Fisher diffusion is for instance in moment duality with the block-counting process of a Kingman coalescent.
 We may refer here to M\"ohle \cite{zbMATH01396203}, Carinci et al. \cite{zbMATH06403246} and Foucart and Zhou \cite{zbMATH07734715}.